Padmini (actress): Career

 At the age of 16, Padmini was cast as a dancer in the Hindi film Kalpana (1948), which launched her career.
 She acted in films consecutively for nearly 30 years in the first lease of her career.
 Padmini starred with several of the most well-known actors in Indian film, including Sivaji Ganesan, M. G. Ramachandran, N. T. Rama Rao, Raj Kapoor, Shammi Kapoor, Sathyan, Prem Nazir, Rajkumar, Gemini Ganesan and S. S. Rajendran.
 Ezhai Padum Padu, released in 1950, was her first film in Tamil.
 V A Gopalakrishnan taught the Padmini sisters Tamil since their mother-tongue was Malayalam.
 He was associated with Pakshi Raja studios.
 Padmini Ramachandran's association with Sivaji Ganesan started with the film Panam in 1952.
-Some of her notable Tamil films include Sampoorna Ramayanam (1958 film) (1958), Thanga Padhumai, Anbu (1953), Kaattu Roja, Thillana Mohanambal (1968), Vietnam Veedu, Edhir Paradhathu, Sri Valli (1961).
+Some of her notable Tamil films include Sampoorna Ramayanam (1958), Thanga Padhumai, Anbu (1953), Kaattu Roja, Thillana Mohanambal (1968), Vietnam Veedu, Edhir Paradhathu, Sri Valli (1961).
 Other projects include Mangayar Thilakam and Poove Poochudava (1985), Thaikku Oru Thalattu (1986), Lakshmi Vandhachu (1986) and Aayiram Kannudayaal (1986).
 Some of her Malayalam films include Prasanna, Snehaseema, Vivaahitha, Adhyaapika, Kumara Sambhavam (a 1969 Tamil/Malayalam bilingual), Nokkethadhoorathu Kannum Nattu (1984).
 Whereas Vasthuhara and Dolar marked the latter's last few films in her acting career and in Malayalam too after which, she immediately retired as an actress and hasn't appeared in any movies since.

 She was paired with Raj Kapoor in three films— Mera Naam Joker (1970) which was Rishi Kapoor's debut film, Jis Desh Mein Ganga Behti Hai (1960) and Aashiq (1962).
 Her other Bollywood films include Amardeep (1958), Payal (1957), Afsana (1966), Vaasna (1968), Chanda Aur Bijli (1969) and Babubhai Mistry's Mahabharat (1965).

 Her most famous film is the Tamil film Thillana Mohanambal where she plays a dancer competing with a musician to determine whose skills are better.
 She also acted in a 1957 Indian-Soviet film Journey Beyond Three Seas (Hindi version: Pardesi) based on the travelogues of Russian traveler Afanasy Nikitin, called A Journey Beyond the Three Seas.

 Padmini was known for her professional rivalry with actress Vyjayanthimala, the successful dancer-actress.
 They performed a dance number in the Tamil film Vanjikottai Valiban; the well-known song was "Kannum Kannum Kalanthu" sung by P. Leela and Jikki.
 In the song, they were pitted against each other.
 Due to their professional rivalry, the song has a cult following since the film was released.

+In 2005, Padmini was honoured with a Lifetime Achievement Award by the then Chief Minister of Tamil Nadu, J. Jayalalithaa, who opened her speech with a famous dialogue from her film Thillana Mohanambal, drawing an enthusiastic response from the audience in felicitation ceremony.